sangit0/react-boilerplate-clean-code-architecture/README.md

 Open [http://localhost:6006](http://localhost:6006) to view it in the browser.

 ## Linting and Formatting

+Husky is set up to run linting and formatting checks before committing code.
+This ensures that the codebase follows consistent coding standards.
+But you can also run these checks manually.

 ESLint and Prettier are set up to enforce code quality and formatting rules.
 You can run linting and formatting checks using the following commands: